 While Sir Daniel is about fusing philosophies and making us think critically about our existence, he is also a philanthropist with great love for his community and people.
 In 2018, he was knighted with the honorary title of Sir by Prince Waldemar of Schaumburg-Lippe in recognition of his philanthropic works.
 “The only true measure of our lives is the positive influence we have in the lives of others and on humanity as a whole.”

-Sir Daniel was also recently commissioned by Bruce Lee’s daughter, creator of the Bruce Lee Foundation, to create an award to commemorate actors in Asian martial arts films.
+Sir Daniel was also recently commissioned by Bruce Lee’s daughter, creator of the Bruce Lee Foundation, to create an award to commemorate actors in Asian martial arts films at the Asian World Film Festival (AWFF).
 Since the Academy doesn’t hand out an award for actors in Asian films about martial arts, this was a way for those actors to be recognized.
 Being a colossal fan of Bruce Lee and deeply respecting his martial artistry, Sir Daniel jumped at the chance to make this happen.
 Bruce Lee is an artist — a martial artist.
 Like Sir Daniel, Bruce Lee had a profound interest in the philosophy of life.
 His passion for Gung Fu inspired a desire to delve into the philosophical underpinnings and he even wrote books that would relate doctrine principles to certain martial arts techniques.